Albert-Canite/Albert-Canite.github.io/hobbies.md

 <br>

 Zhican writes popular science articles in his free moments.
-He loves to present knowledge in an engaging way and has contributed numerous well-received articles to Scientific American (Chinese Edition) during his internship, capturing the fascination of readers.
+He loves to present knowledge in an engaging way and has contributed numerous well-received articles to Scientific American (Chinese Edition) during his internship, capturing over 200k media views.
 His work is a testament to his passion for sharing the marvels of science in a form that's accessible and interesting to all.

 <br>